 The MSMFT faculty is responsible for the execution of the academic and clinical components of the Program.
 All told there are 32 faculty members who contribute to the Program.
 There are four types of faculty: core, teaching, supervising and consulting.
 Some faculty members have more than one designation.
 Faculty members are recognized scholars with extensive clinical experience and all maintain active therapy practices.
-All faculty members are conversant with Integrative Problem Centered Metaframeworks (IPCM) that serves as the umbrella perspective for learning systemic therapy, but they all have diverse backgrounds in a range of theories and practices.
-The composition of the faculty is also diverse with a good mix of gender, race, ethnicity and sexual orientation.
+All faculty members are conversant with Integrative Systemic Therapy (IST), formerly known as Integrative Problem Centered Metaframeworks (IPCM) that serves as the umbrella perspective for learning systemic therapy, but they all have diverse backgrounds in a range of theories and practices.
+The composition of the faculty is also diverse with a mix of gender, race, ethnicity and sexual orientation.

 Below is a list of faculty members followed by their biographies.

 These faculty members are in charge of making sure the program runs smoothly, and they serve as the primary advisors to the students.